Static Analysis

 dotnet-version: 8.0.x

-- name: Run analysis
+- name: Download analysis artifacts

 - name: Run reviewer